 Before L.A.
 Care can process your claim, it must include all required information, where applicable and be “clean” of any errors.
 Please use the following document as a guide to identify the requirements for a clean claim submission.

 L.A.
-Care encourages Providers to submit claims electronically through our clearing house partner Office Ally.
+Care encourages Providers to submit claims electronically through our clearing house partners Office Ally and Change Health Care.

 L.A.
 Care Health Plan